awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

 **Note**
 Your device should have an installation of the AWS IoT Greengrass Core software that has not been started\.
 Make sure you have added the `ggc_user` user and `ggc_group` on your device\.
-For more information, see [Environment Setup for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html)\.
+For more information, see [Environment setup for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html)\.

-## Configure Your Host Computer to Access Your Device Under Test<a name="configure-host"></a>
+## Configure your host computer to access your device under test<a name="configure-host"></a>

 IDT runs on your host computer and must be able to use SSH to connect to your device\.
 There are two options to allow IDT to gain SSH access to your devices under test: